graham-walker/youtube-dl-react-viewer/README.md

 6. [Download the latest release of youtube-dl-react-viewer](https://github.com/graham-walker/youtube-dl-react-viewer/releases)
     - Unzip the contents of the release to the location of your choosing
-    - Configure the environment variables (see section below)
+    - Configure the environment variables (see the [configuring environment variables section](#configuring-environment-variables))
     - Run `sudo sh install.sh` (run `install.bat` as Administrator on Windows) to install additional dependencies
     - Run `sudo sh start-server.sh` (run `start-server.bat` as Administrator on Windows) to start the web app
     - You can also start the web app using the PM2 config file by running the command `sudo pm2 start ./youtube-dl-express-backend/pm2.config.json` (run as Administrator on Windows)